Background and impact

 What I strive to achieve is a high level of “humanness“ brought by the emotions conveyed in the icons.

-When the app redesign was completed, I was also given the task to redesign the entire set of internal software that doctors, coordinators, and the management use, lifting the whole business to a new streamlined level.
+When the app redesign was completed, I was also given the task to redesign the entire set of desktop software that doctors, coordinators, and the management use, lifting the whole business to a new, streamlined level.

 The digital systems in the healthcare world famously lack care, love and style, and I set out to change that in my designs.
 I strived to achieve Slack kind of ease, beauty and delightfulness.